-- This process begins by understanding internalizing and externalizing conditions in childhood and progresses to an examination of the increasing number of diagnoses and eligibility categories that must be considered in a comprehensive assessment and the process of differential diagnosis. - Any professional tasked with evaluating the developmental, intellectual, neuropsychological, language, emotional, motor, and/or adaptive behaviors of children must operate from a TIE framework. - I will briefly discuss broad- and narrow-band questionnaires, as well as intellectual, educational, and developmental assessment tools administered in face-to-face settings.
+- This process begins by understanding internalizing and externalizing conditions in childhood and progresses to an examination of the increasing number of diagnoses and eligibility categories that must be considered in a comprehensive assessment and the process of differential diagnosis. - Any professional tasked with evaluating the developmental, intellectual, neuropsychological, language, emotional, motor, and/or adaptive behaviors of children must operate from a TIE framework. - A Patterns of Strengths and Weaknesses approach is essential. - I will briefly discuss broad- and narrow-band questionnaires, as well as intellectual, educational, and developmental assessment tools administered in face-to-face settings.

-This Webinar Is Initially About Assessment
+This Presentation Is Initially About Assessment